 Students take different types of tests throughout the school year.
-Some students take benchmark or diagnostic tests, such as MAP Growth or i-Ready.
+Some students take benchmark or diagnostic tests, such as MAP Growth, i-Ready or mCLASS.
 These are taken several times a year and measure mastery of important concepts and skills in reading and math.
 Students take a test at the beginning of the year to identify their "starting point" and again throughout the year to measure their progress.
 Benchmark tests help teachers identify and address learning gaps early on so students can stay on track to meet grade level expectations.
-While NHSAS is only given at the end of the school year, it is one way of showing how much progress students made from the beginning of the year and how well they met grade level expectations.
+While the assessment is only given at the end of the school year, it is one way of showing how much progress students made from the beginning of the year and how well they met grade level expectations.

-While teachers use NHSAS results to understand each student's unique needs and support them in the areas where they need extra help, they also help teachers to improve their instruction.
+While teachers use results from the New York State Assessment to understand each student's unique needs and support them in the areas where they need extra help, they also help teachers to improve their instruction.
 Teachers can use the results to look for trends in their students' learning to see what skills or concepts students learned and what content they struggled with.
 This helps teachers identify what they taught effectively and where they need to improve or change their instructional strategies.

-SCHOOL & DISTRICT LEADERS: Informing Decisions

-NHSAS results are critical for school and district leaders to make informed decisions about schools and students.
+School & DISTRICT LEADERS: Informing Decisions State test results are critical for school and district leaders to make informed decisions about schools and students.
 School and district level test scores show leaders how students across a school or district are performing and indicate if a certain group of students or schools need more support.
 This allows them to target additional support or resources to help those schools improve.
-District leaders can also use NHSAS scores to understand what strategies and changes are working.
+District leaders can also use test scores to understand what strategies and changes are working.